arock95/Go-Exercism-Labs/README.md

 * Triangle

+* Tree Building        - sort.Slice(records, func(i, j int) bool {return records[i].ID < records[j].ID}), just need to provide Less function; using pointers in the children slice allows us to update each parent's children but only return the root node's pointer but it picks up the whole tree due to the pointers in the children's children arays.

 * Two Fer

 * Word Count            - regexp mustcompile and findallstring; adding to an map without testing a key's